ekAn97/Criminal_Network_Analysis/README.md

 ### Notes
-A large amount of the **n_removal.py** script (especially the disruption function) is heavily inspired by the code provided by the academic work of
+A large amount of the **n_removal.py** script (especially the disruption function) is heavily inspired by the code provided in the academic work of
   ```Lucia Cavallaro and Annamaria Ficara and Pasquale De Meo and Giacomo Fiumara and Salvatore Catanese and Ovidiu Bagdasar and Antonio Liotta https://doi.org/10.1371/journal.pone.0236476.```